himanshujangid03/Noteworthy/README.md

-# React Pizza - MERN Stack Project
+# Noteworthy - MERN Stack Project

 Noteworthy is a full-stack MERN (MongoDB, Express.js, React, Node.js) application designed to make note-taking a breeze.
 With powerful CRUD (Create, Read, Update, Delete) operations, it empowers users to manage their notes seamlessly.